Intersection cohomology of moduli spaces of vector bundles over curves: Introduction

-The idea of this paper is to relate intersection cohomologies of $M(r,d)$ to other famous invariants, called Donaldson-Thomas invariants.
+In this paper, we compute intersection cohomology of $\M_\ga$ for arbitrary $\ga=(r,d)$.
+These invariants were previously determined for $r=2$ in \cite{kirwan_homology,kirwan_corrigendum}, using partial desingularizations of GIT quotients and related techniques developed in \cite{kirwan_cohomology,kirwan_partial,kirwan_rational}.
+Based on these computations, as well as computations of intersection cohomology for moduli spaces of low-rank vector bundles on surfaces \cite[Remark 4.6]{yoshioka_bettia}, it was proposed in \cite{manschot_bps} that intersection cohomology should be related to Donaldson-Thomas (DT) invariants, also known as BPS invariants.
 These invariants are usually defined for moduli spaces of sheaves on $3$-Calabi-Yau varieties or, more generally, for moduli spaces of objects of $3$-Calabi-Yau categories \cite{kontsevich_stability}.
-But this construction also can be applied to hereditary categories (abelian categories such that $\Ext^i$ is zero for $i\ge2$) \cite{mozgovoy_motivic,mozgovoy_wall-crossing} and, in particular, to the category of coherent sheaves on a curve.
-In this way we define Donaldson-Thomas invariants $\HDT_{r,d}$ which can be effectively computed.
-After relating these invariants with intersection cohomologies of $M(r,d)$, we obtain an effective method to compute the latter.
+But the construction can be also applied to hereditary categories (abelian categories with vanishing $\Ext^i$ for $i\ge2$) and, in particular, to the category of coherent sheaves over a curve.
+The corresponding DT-invariants $\HDT_{\ga}$ can be computed for arbitrary $\ga$ using the recursive formula mentioned earlier.
+After relating these invariants to intersection cohomology of $\M_\ga$, we obtain an effective method to compute the latter.

-Let us be more specific.
-The moduli space $M(r,d)$ of semistable vector bundles over $X$ can be represented as a GIT quotient of a smooth variety $R_{r,d}$ by a general linear group $G_{r,d}$ \cite{newstead_introduction}.
-The cohomologies with compact support $H^*_c(R_{r,d})$ and $H^*_c(G_{r,d})$ can be equipped with mixed Hodge structures and we can consider these objects as elements of the Grothendieck group $K_0(\MHS)$ and then consider their Hodge-Euler polynomials (\emph{aka} E-polynomials, \emph{aka} Hodge-Deligne polynomials) \cite[\S3.1]{peters_mixed}
+More precisely, the moduli space $\M_\ga$ can be represented as a GIT quotient of a smooth variety~$R_\ga=R_{r,d}$ by an action of a general linear group $G_{\ga}=G_{r,d}$ \cite{newstead_introduction}.
+The cohomology with compact support $H^*_c(R_{\ga},\bQ)$ and $H^*_c(G_{\ga},\bQ)$ can be equipped with mixed Hodge structure and we can consider the corresponding Hodge-Deligne polynomials (or $E$-polynomials, see \S\ref{sec:HD})